top of page

 Is there any off-limits behavior?

-Absolutely.
-The first Pride may have been a riot, but this is not.
-Accordingly, any attempts to detract from the event to include loud and obnoxious behavior, protesting, amplified voice or sound devices, anti-LGBTQ messaging or signs, aggressive behavior, fighting, damaging personal property, harming the event venue, interfering with staff or volunteers, interfering with vendors or performers, accessing restricted areas, openly intoxicated behavior, or language that detracts from the event in any manner is grounds for immediate removal.
+Any attempts to detract from the event to include loud and obnoxious behavior, protesting, amplified voice or sound devices, anti-LGBTQ messaging or signs, aggressive behavior, fighting, damaging personal property, harming the event venue, interfering with staff or volunteers, interfering with vendors or performers, accessing restricted areas, openly intoxicated behavior, or language that detracts from the event in any manner is grounds for immediate removal.
 Additionally, while Pride is a sex-positive movement, this is a family-friendly event with children present (who can't consent) and so any sexual activity (to include sexual acts, groping, petting, touching others without their consent, etc) will also be grounds for removal.

 May I wear a costume?